Shackleton's original lifeboat,

 Expedition Vessel: 'Alexandra Shackleton'

-The 'Alexandra Shackleton' was a 23 ft long, wooden replica boat constructed for the 'Shackleton Epic Expedition' by the International Boatbuilding Training Academy in Lowestoft, with final fittings and sea trial carried out by Seb Coulthard, Philip Rose Taylor and Rob Goodhart.
+The 'Alexandra Shackleton' was a 23ft long, wooden replica boat constructed for the 'Shackleton Epic Expedition' by the International Boatbuilding Training Academy in Lowestoft, with final fittings and sea trial carried out by Seb Coulthard, Philip Rose Taylor and Rob Goodhart in 2012.
 This modern day expedition vessel became the vehicle which would convey the 'Shackleton Epic' team from Elephant Island to South Georgia in the footsteps of Sir Ernest Shackleton.
-Seb was one of 6-men who embarked on the expedition, and the subject of the highly acclaimed PBS docmentary 'Chasing Shackleton'.
-Seb is currently writting an illustrated book about his time aboard the 'AS', including new research and technical details about the original James Caird.
+Seb was one of 6-men who embarked on the 'AS', the subject of the highly acclaimed PBS documentary 'Chasing Shackleton'.

 Other replica lifeboats